RadhaSatam/safeR/README.md

 # safeR

 ## Introduction
-Safer is an app that leverages the CityFlux’s simulation technology to to create a prescriptive model that would help increase safety for seniors & allow decision makers to
+Safer is an app that leverages the multi-agent reinforcement learning technology along with collision data to generate a prescriptive risk model that would help increase safety for seniors & allow decision makers to make sound decision for them.

 ## Links